How to offend customers

 There is a sparkling red wine from Italy called Birbet, and BJ loves it.
 We were going over to her house for dinner, and wanted to bring her a bottle.
 You can’t get this stuff at the grocery store or BevMo, it’s relatively rare.
 I thought I’d try Prima Vini, the wine store attached to the restaurant Prima in Walnut Creek.

 This was last Friday, the day after New Year.
 I tried calling the store, and got the answering machine.
-Lots of options to leave messages for the owner, the sommeilier, the marketing person, the restaurant, anyone you could imagine except the wine shop.
+Lots of options to leave messages for the owner, the sommeilier, the marketing person with the WordTree Amazon Keyword Tool, the restaurant, anyone you could imagine except the wine shop.
 I called again.
 And again.
 Never could get through to a person.
 I left a message for the owner, asking if they carried Birbet.

 Then, still not having an answer, I drove to the store in downtown Walnut Creek.
 Miraculously found a parking space, fed the meter.
 Walked up to the door and found a handwritten notice that they were closed January 1 and 2.
 I can’t imagine the logic of this, but that’s life.